MahmoudHus1/DataStructure/README.md

 # DataStructure
-Implementation for most datastructures and sorting algorithims in java
+Implementation for most data structures and sorting algorithms in java